 I’ll admit I’m a fan of this way.
 Be sure to follow the instructions below.
 There’s more to it than just baking them if you want crispy zucchini chips.

-Turn down oven to 200 degrees & cook for an additional hour.
-Checking along the way for the desired doneness.
+Turn down the oven to 200 degrees & cook for an additional hour.
+Be sure to check a few times along the way for the desired doneness.

 They turned out excellent.
 If you watch the video above or below you’ll be able to hear the crispiness in the video.

-Test #2 – Baked – The exact same way, but without oil.
-NOPE = FAIL
+Method #3 Baked – The exact same way, but without oil.
+FAIL

 Possible solutions to try…